Flirting in the Digital Age: Sliding into DMs Like a Pro

 “We’ve been talking about coffee spots for days—we should just grab one sometime.
 My treat!”

-10. Know When to End on a High Note
+10. End on a High Note

 Example: